gtk-kn/gtk-kn/docs/contributor-guide/index.md

 ### JDK Requirement

 gtk-kn **requires JDK 17**.
-Newer versions **may not work**, so make sure you're using the correct version.
+Newer versions **may not work**, so make sure you've installed the correct version.

 ## Cloning the Repository